Pennsylvania Lottery

-The Pennsylvania Lottery is operated by the Commonwealth of Pennsylvania.
-The Lottery was created by the Pennsylvania General Assembly on August 26, 1971; two months later, Henry Kaplan was appointed as its first executive director.
-The Pennsylvania Lottery sold its first tickets on March 7, 1972 and drew its first numbers on March 15, 1972.
+The Pennsylvania Lottery is a lottery operated by the Commonwealth of Pennsylvania.
+It was created by the Pennsylvania General Assembly on August 26, 1971; two months later, Henry Kaplan was appointed as its first executive director.
+The Pennsylvania Lottery sold its first tickets on March 7, 1972, and drew its first numbers on March 15, 1972.

 Lottery proceeds

 By Pennsylvania law, at least 40 percent of Lottery proceeds are required to be paid as prizes, with another 27 percent towards funding programs.
 Currently, the Pennsylvania Lottery exceeds these requirements, as 60.9 percent is paid as prizes, 29.9 percent to programs, 6.7 percent is paid as retailer and vendor commissions and 2.5 percent is consumed as operating expenses.

 For the 2009–2010 fiscal year, approximately $3.065 billion in gross revenue was acquired through proceeds and interest.
 Approximately $1.87 billion was paid as prizes, $915.7 million to programs, $207 million was paid as retailer and vendor commissions, and $76.6 million was paid to advertising and operations.
 The gross revenue for fiscal year 2009–2010 represented an increase of approximately 59 percent in sales over fiscal year 2001–02.

 The Pennsylvania Lottery is the only US lottery that targets all of its proceeds to programs for its elderly residents.
 Since the beginning of the Lottery in 1972, more than $20.1 billion has been contributed to programs.

 In 2017, following a revenue decrease exceeding $75 million for the fiscal year 2016–2017, Pennsylvania passed a gaming expansion bill that authorized the sale of online lottery products.
-Governor Tom Wolf's budget plan for 2018 said that he and the state would use new revenues to "re-establish a $75 million reserve fund."
+Governor Tom Wolf's budget plan for 2018 said that he and the state would use new revenues to "re-establish a $75 million reserve fund".

 Pennsylvania-only draw games

 Pick 2

 Pick 2 is a two-digit (0–9) game which debuted on January 27, 2015.
 (Concurrent with the introduction of Pick 2, the Daily Number, Big 4, and Quinto were renamed to Pick 3, Pick 4, and Pick 5, respectively.)
 Pick 2 is drawn twice daily (at 1:10 p.m.
 ET, with the numbers posted on the Lottery's website after 1:35 p.m.
-ET, and on a live televised drawing at 6:58:50 p.m.
+ET, and on a live televised drawing at 6:59 p.m.
 ET), seven days a week.
 The minimum play is $1, and tickets can be purchased up to seven days in advance.

 Pick 2 can be played in four basic ways:

 Pick 3 (formerly The Daily Number)

-Pick 3 debuted on March 1, 1977 as The Daily Number.
+Pick 3 debuted on March 1, 1977, as The Daily Number.
 It is a three-digit (0–9) game, drawn twice a day (at 1:10 p.m.
 ET, with the numbers posted on the Lottery's website after 1:35 p.m.
-ET, and on a live televised drawing at 6:58:50 p.m.
+ET, and on a live televised drawing at 6:59 p.m.
 ET), seven days a week.
 Single tickets can be purchased in increments of 50¢, up to $5.00.
 Tickets can be purchased up to seven days in advance.

 Pick 3 can be played in five basic ways: